alexandraChangLi/alexandraChangLi.github.io/content/_index.md

           date_start: '2022-10-01'
           description: ''
           icon: ''
-          organization: Ministry of Education of the People’s Republic of China,
+          organization: Ministry of Education of the People’s Republic of China
           organization_url: ''
           title: National Scholarship
           url: ''